 Are your kitchen walls starved for color, texture, or personality?
 Don’t tear them down; cover them up.
-Peel and stick wood planks present an effortless but elegant option for creating reclaimed wood kitchen walls and are available in an array of patinas to appeal to any aesthetic.
+Peel and stick wood wall planks present an effortless but elegant option for creating reclaimed wood kitchen walls and are available in an array of patinas to appeal to any aesthetic.
 To see how other tastemakers, hungry for a change in their kitchens, made over their walls, sink your teeth into these tantalizing kitchen wall ideas.

 Become the owner of a European-style gastropub overnight by installing a sleek bar-height countertop in your kitchen.
 Complement it with well worn bar stools, mocha colored cabinets, orb pendant lights, and reclaimed wood kitchen walls that are made of richly weathered peel and stick wood.